prebid/Prebid.js/modules/uid2IdSystem.md

 ### Client-Side Integration

 The following parameters apply to the UID2 User ID Module if you are following the [client-side integration guide](https://unifiedid.com/docs/guides/integration-prebid-client-side).
-Exactly one of params.email, params.emailHash, params.phone, and params.phoneHash must be provided.
+Exactly one of `params.email`, `params.emailHash`, `params.phone`, and `params.phoneHash` must be provided.
 For information on how to normalize and hash these parameters, refer to [Normalization and Encoding](https://unifiedid.com/docs/getting-started/gs-normalization-encoding).

 | Param under userSync.userIds[] | Scope | Type | Description | Example |
 | --- | --- | --- | --- | --- |